Date reviewed: August 2020 | Tested by: John Milbank | Price: £66.66 | www.milenco.com

 To see how this compares with the other locks we’ve tested, check out our best motorcycle and scooter locks for home and away.

 The Milenco Dundrod++ is a very solid U-lock that makes for a great deterrent when wrapped around a wheel.
-It’s a shame then that the amount of rotation in the shackle after one cut means that a chain would be fairly easy to remove.
+It’s a shame then that the amount of rotation in the shackle after one cut means that a chain would be fairly easy to remove, though this is fairly typical at this price point.

 Having said that, the time it takes to make one cut of this shackle is equivalent to some of the thicker chains you’d be able to carry when out and about, so this makes for a good portable security system.
 While I’d like to see this fixed in future versions, it’s less of an issue in a lock that’s capable of going around a large item like the wheel, though it is the weakest link when combined with anything thicker than a 12mm chain.